-The ExCo assists the CEO in leading Vandemoortele Group's operations.
-It supports and monitors the BP and MCOF business lines and helps them to achieve their goals.
-It also outlines and prepares Vandemoortele's long-term strategy and monitors the execution of the Board's decisions, within the agreed frameworks.
-All members of the ExCo are responsible for their own specific business line or group service, and report directly to the CEO.
+- the Chief Financial Officer (CFO); - Leadership: the ExCo evaluates investment proposals • and the Chief Transformation Officer (CTO). and marketing choices.
+These include Vandemoortele's The ExCo assists the CEO in leading Vandemoortele corporate identity, our country-channel strategies, our Group's operations.
+It supports and monitors the BP and must-win battles, our digital transformation and various MCOF business lines and helps them to achieve their other policies and procedures. goals.
+It also outlines and prepares Vandemoortele's long-term strategy and monitors the execution of the • Supervision & monitoring: the ExCo monitors and Board's decisions, within the agreed frameworks.
+All members evaluates various aspects of Finance, HR, IT and of the ExCo are responsible for their own specific business line corporate governance.
+Important topics include or group service, and report directly to the CEO. financial controlling, talent management, organisational development, consistent IT systems, risk management and internal auditing.